Community Supported Agriculture

 Will there be things in the box that I don’t like?

 Good question!
 Remember that we will be choosing what’s in your produce drawer for half a year.
 This can be very hard for some people.
 Be sure to spend some time browsing the newsletters on our website to see if what we have supplied in the past is what you want to eat.
 The people who enjoy our box the most are those who enjoy most kinds of produce, or trying new things.
-Our box pick-up sites do have a trade box, where you can exchange something in your box with something from the trade box, but we make no guarantees that you will like everything in your box.
+Most of our pick-up sites have a trade box, where you can exchange something in your box with something from the trade box, but we make no guarantees that you will like everything in your box.

 Our box frequently includes tomatoes, basil, sweet peppers, strawberries, raspberries, and potatoes.
 If you don't eat one of those regularly-appearing items, then our box may not be a good fit for you.